Mental Health Programs & Events for Creatives

 Prevention education program teaching how to recognise when someone is thinking about suicide and how to connect them with help and support.

-MONEY MOVES: Financial wellbeing & money management 101
+MONEY MOVES: Financial wellbeing for creative workers

 A self-paced online eLearning program providing easy-to-follow tips and practical advice on tax, super, saving and money management, created in collaboration with the accountants at Generate.